-7.1 Designated institutions must ensure that the terms and conditions of covered contracts that they enter into contain provisions to the effect that parties to such contracts agree to be bound by resolution stays on the exercise of early termination rights that may be imposed by the SARB.
+- 7.1 Designated institutions must ensure that the terms and conditions of covered contracts that they enter into contain provisions to the effect that parties to such contracts agree to be bound by resolution stays and moratoria on the exercise of early-termination rights that may be imposed by the Reserve Bank. - 7.2 Designated institutions must ensure that any early-termination provisions in covered contracts do not provide rights to a counterparty to terminate a contract in the event of a decision or proposal by the Reserve Bank to place the designated institution in resolution. - 7.3 Designated institutions must not amend existing covered contracts, or make provision in covered contracts it enters into, that gives, or may purport to give, a right to a third party that aims to circumvent the operation of section 166L.

-- 7.2 Designated institutions must ensure that any early termination provisions in covered contracts do not provide rights to a counterparty to terminate a contract in the event of a decision or proposal by the SARB to place the designated institution in resolution. - 7.3 Designated institutions must not amend existing contracts, or make provision in contracts it enters into, that gives, or may purport to give, a right to a third party that aims to circumvent the operation of section 166L. - 7.4 A designated institution must undertake an independent review of the legal enforceability of its contractual recognition provisions at least annually. - 7.5 The review referred to under paragraph 7.4 above must be carried out by a designated institution's legal function, or any other suitably qualified independent third party. - 7.6 The adoption and implementation of a contractual recognition of stay provisions must be subject to an appropriate governance process with clearly defined roles and responsibilities for a designated institution's board of directors, management as well as the relevant oversight functions.
+- 7.4 A designated institution must undertake a detailed review of the legal enforceability of its contractual recognition provisions at least annually. - 7.5 The review referred to under paragraph 7.4 above must be carried out by a designated institution's legal function, or any other suitably qualified independent third party. - 7.6 The adoption and implementation of a contractual recognition of stay provisions must be subject to an appropriate governance process with clearly defined roles and responsibilities for a designated institution's governing body, management as well as the relevant oversight functions.